Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing

 Note, we focus on extraction rather than generation to make sure no facts in the original paper are misrepresented in the generated plan.
 We also manually verify each model output for factual correctness.
-We provide a sample output in \autoref{fig:sampleresearchfindings} (\autoref{app:prompt_output}).
+We provide a sample output in \autoref{fig:sampleresearchfindings} (Appendix).

-Using these excerpts, we also generate versions of AI-generated abstracts with respect to their original counterpart, also using GPT-4o.
-We chose this model due to its immense popularity.
-We provide the prompt to generate the abstract and a sample abstract in \autoref{fig:promptforabstract} and \autoref{fig:sampleabstract}, respectively (\autoref{app:prompt_output}).
-Corresponding original abstracts is provided in \autoref{fig:sampleabstract_human} (\autoref{app:prompt_output}).
+Using these excerpts, we also generate versions of AI-generated abstracts with respect to their original counterpart, also using GPT-4o.\footnote{At the time of conducting this experiment, ChatGPT's GPT-4o was OpenAI's premier offering, with traffic surpassing 100 million visits upon its release \citep{pcmag_gpt4o_traffic_2024,duarteuserstatistics2025}.
+Since its inception, ChatGPT has been in use for writing abstracts, generating and editing text, and academic proofreading \citep{howard2024characterizing, al2024navigating, brameier2023artificial}.} We provide the prompt to generate the abstract and a sample abstract in \autoref{fig:promptforabstract} and \autoref{fig:sampleabstract} (Appendix).
+Corresponding original abstract from paper is provided in \autoref{fig:sampleabstract_human} (Appendix).